 What It Takes To Be A Great Company

-Inc. magazine’s June 2012 issue features a compelling article about author and leadership expert Jim Collins, who has studied leadership for 25 years and penned four best-selling books.
+Two years ago, Inc. magazine’s June issue featured a compelling article about author and leadership expert Jim Collins, who has studied leadership for 25 years and penned four best-selling books.

 Two of the most powerful takeaways from the article for me are Collin’s definition of a great company: